 Dynamic purchasing systems are not widely used at present.

 Utilities have used both framework agreements and qualification systems widely to reduce the burden of procurement processes, often establishing single-supplier framework agreements for one or two control periods (i.e., five or 10 years).
-Under the UCR, frameworks must now be limited to eight years, unless a longer period can be justified.
+Under the UCR, frameworks are limited to eight years, unless a longer period can be justified.

 ii Joint ventures

 Public–public JVs are common.
-They have typically relied on the Teckal28 or the Hamburg Waste29 exceptions for 'in-house' and cooperation agreements in the public sector that meet certain conditions, which are not subject to competitive tender under the procurement regulations.
-These exceptions are 'codified' in the PCR, UCR and CCR.30
+They have typically relied on the Teckal37 or the Hamburg Waste38 exceptions for in-house and cooperation agreements in the public sector that meet certain conditions, which are not subject to competitive tender under the procurement regulations.
+These exceptions are codified in the PCR, UCR and CCR.39

 JVs have sometimes been used in public–private partnerships (PPPs), but typically the appointment of the JV partner is advertised and tendered.